product-science/docs/docs/ios-xcode.md

 You will need to use the github credentials supplied by PSi to above to follow these steps:

-1. Download PSTools.zip from [this link](https://github.com/product-science/PSios/releases/tag/1.1.0) and unzip it
+1. Download PSTools-PLATFORM.zip from [this link](https://github.com/product-science/PSios/releases/tag/v1.3.0) and unzip it
 2. Install PSTools/PSCliCodeInjector.pkg on your Mac with double-click
-3. Copy PSTools/PSKit.xcframework to ps-workdir i.e.
+3. Copy PSTools/PSKit to ps-workdir i.e.
-`cp -rf PSTools/PSKit.xcframework .`
+`cp -rf PSTools/PSKit .`

 See the Firefox example below for sample final directory structure.